 I’m a distance runner who primarily trains for half and full marathons, but my mileage is relatively low because I cross-trained extensively before the pandemic.
 Now, I run 3-4 times a week and average around 25 miles per week when training for a marathon.

 The Tree Dashers retail at $125, which is a pretty typical price for running shoes.
 I’m a pretty thrifty person though and usually save money on running shoes by buying them lightly used on eBay or Poshmark.
 Since the Tree Dashers are relatively new and somewhat niche, it’s less likely that you’ll find them secondhand.

 If you’re worried about the investment, Allbirds has a 30-day guarantee.
 You can test out a pair for 30 days, and if you don’t like them, you can send them back.
-I believe the used shoes are donated through Soles4Souls, as Allbirds has a partnership with them.
+The used shoes are donated through Soles4Souls to people in need.

 The Tree Dashers are made from natural or recycled materials.
 The upper is made from FSC-certified eucalyptus trees, the insole from castor beans, the bottoms from sugarcane EVA and natural rubber, and the laces from recycled water bottles.